neulab/nn4nlp-concepts/README.md

     git clone https://github.com/acl-org/acl-anthology.git

+## Examples:

+* 1: `python get_paper.py --years 18-19 --confs P  --template template.cpt --feature fulltext`
+If the paper_id is not specified, 10 samples will be randomly selected from a pool of papers;

+* 2: `python get_paper.py --years 17-19 --confs P --paper_id 1022 --template template.cpt --feature title'
+If the paper_id has been specified, directly printing related information

 ## How to Contribute

 1. Read `concepts.md` to learn more about the concepts that are annotated here.